 In addition, in the testimonials page, none of the people include their full name, and all of the portrait photos are stock photos.
 The same goes for the contractors, all of whom only include a first name, no further details, and a stock photo.

 Customers can reach out to Total Home Protection by way of a toll free number in order to file a claim.
-The company says you can also do this by way of the online client portal, but when we tested it the portal was down for maintenance.
+The company says you can also do this by way of the online client portal, but the portal was down for maintenance when we tested it.
 You can reach out through the online chat, and you can get answers for your questions on the company blog and FAQ section.

 Total Home Protection promises to cover a wide range of home repair needs, and the price is reasonable for a 13-month plan.
 That said, you’ll really want to read the fine print very carefully, and shop around to learn more about the company and read customer testimonials.